kanzure/nanoengineer/cad/src/tools/README.global.dependencies.txt

    analyze a set of import statements to verify that they are importing symbols from their actual definition location, and not indirectly.
-Finally, it can parse the output of pychecker, converting it's warnings about undefined globals into the appropriate import statements to resolve those warnings.
+Finally, it can parse the output of pychecker, converting its warnings about undefined globals into the appropriate import statements to resolve those warnings.

 * pychecker